 Prepare for Acid Washing:

-• The knives are washed thoroughly with soap and hot water to remove any residue.
+- The knife blades are washed thoroughly with soap and hot water to remove any residue.

 Acid Washing: